lgrqvst/luhr/README.md

 # RAVr

-A small game to learn more about canvas, to strengthen my JavaScript and to brush up on my trigonometry.
+A small game I started making to learn more about canvas, to strengthen my JavaScript and to brush up on my trigonometry.

 Note: I decided to start over from scratch.
 This whole thing started as an improvised project, and the things I wanted to add increased exponentially as I went along, until it got to the point where I just didn't feel like touching the code anymore.
-I still feel it has potential though, both as a learning experience for my self, and in terms of its value as a game.
+I still feel it has potential though, both as a learning opportunity for myself, and in terms of its value as a game.
 Flying the ship is fun, and I want to make it a more complete experience.
 I also changed the name to RAVr.
 I'll come up with what the acronym means later.

 Play the old version [here](https://lgrqvst.github.io/ravr/old/build/).